 The date on which the Change of Program and Withdrawal form is filed with the College, not the last date of attendance in class, is considered the official date of the student's withdrawal.
-It is this official date which serves as the basis for computing any refund granted the student.
-No portion of the Association fee, technology fee, consolidated fee, special fees, or penalty fees are refundable.
+It is this official date which serves as the basis for computing any refund granted to the student.
+No portion of the Association fee, university student government fee, technology fee, consolidated fee, special fees, or penalty fees are refundable.